 In order to fully understand how to calculate percent grade, your next step is to calculate the averages.
 To calculate the total points out of 100, you have to multiply weight for each category (in decimal value) by the average.
 For example, if your quizzes weight is 25, and its average is 87.8, the points for your total grade out of 100 will be 21.95 (0.25 x 87.8).
 Do not forget to repeat this formula for other categories of your subject.
 Keep in mind you can raise your course score by additional corrections and projects.
 Just talk to your professor about it, and do your best to get better grades if you are not happy with the current situation.

 It's the last step on how to calculate grades with percentages.
 You need to add all the results of each category you've got on Step 4 to find out your total grade.
 For example, if you got 21.95 for quizzes, 38.79 for homework, and 24.65 for tests, your total grade is 85.39 percent.
 Most colleges use a 4-point scale where A requires more than 90 percent, B ranges between 80 and 90, C from 70 to 80, and D from 60 to 70 percent.
 It's understandable that if you have a final grade up to 70, it means you've got an F - it is a failing grade.
-Marks can be varied in different schools.
+Getting good grades can be varied in different schools.
 It depends on their professors and colleges' requirements.
 For example, some schools range the A score at 92 and B at 83.

 As you can see, it's not so difficult to calculate grades percentage and know your situation without wasting time.
 Remember that you can always talk to your professor and get some additional tasks if you desire to raise your total grade.
 Just keep this issue under control and set your goals for the future.
+Seek admission essay help to play it safe.

 Percentage can be calculated by dividing the value by the total value, and then multiplying the result by 100.
 The formula used to calculate percentage is: (value/total value)×100%.